Becoming a Popstar

-Becoming A Popstar is an American music competition television series produced by Jesse Collins Entertainment and Velocity, it premiered on MTV on March 24, 2022.
-Joe Jonas, Becky G, and Sean Bankhead serves as judges for the series.
+Becoming a Popstar is an American music competition television series produced by Jesse Collins Entertainment and Velocity.
+It premiered on MTV on March 24, 2022.
+Joe Jonas, Becky G, and Sean Bankhead served as judges for the series.

 The first season concluded its run on April 21, 2022, with Samy Hawk winning.

 Format

 The 5-episode series features aspiring TikTok singer-songwriter contestants that create original songs and one-minute music videos.
 In the end, two contestants are chosen to compete in the finale and win the "popstar" title, a monetary prize of $100,000 and a feature in a Pepsi commercial, expected to air during the 2022 MTV Video Music Awards.